-TO AVOID THE RISK OF FIRE:
+TO AVOID THE RISK OF ARCING DAMAGE OR FIRE:

-DO NOT operate the microwave oven empty or use metal containers.
-When using the microwave oven without water or food, microwave energy cannot be absorbed and will continuously reflect throughout the

-- cavity.
-This will cause arcing and damage the oven cavity, door or other components, which can lead to a fire hazard. - DO NOT store flammable materials next to, on top of, or in the oven.
+DO NOT operate the microwave oven empty, cook small food portions unattended, or use metal containers.
+When using the microwave oven without water or food, or cook too small a serving, microwave energy cannot be microwave energy cannot be absorbed and will continuously reflect throughout the cavity.
+This will cause arcing and damage the oven cavity, door or other components.